-Signature Healthcare is experienced and prepared to help sexual assault survivors.
+Good Samaritan Medical Center is experienced and prepared to help sexual assault survivors.
 It is extremely important that you seek medical attention as soon as possible - preferably within 72 hours - because you could be injured internally as well as externally by the attack.
 A prompt medical examination will test for pregnancy, STD's, HIV, and venereal disease.
 A medical examination can secure valuable evidence that can be used later should you wish to have the assailant prosecuted.
 Do not drink, bathe, douche, brush your teeth, change clothing or comb your hair.
 It's only natural to want to do these things, but you may be destroying evidence you will need if you decide to prosecute at a later date.
 Put all clothing, bedding and other evidence in a paper (not plastic) bag.
 In the course of your medical examination this evidence will be collected by the hospital staff.

 Counseling is a very important step in helping someone who has been sexually assaulted regain control over her or his life and start the healing process.
 Professional counseling services in the area, both on and off campus can be of assistance.
 Counseling Services can be reached by calling 508-565-1331, option #1 for the front desk, option #2 for the 24/7 support line.
 When making an appointment with the front desk staff please note that the administrative staff are NOT a confidential resource.
 If you would like to make a confidential disclosure, please wait until you are speaking with your clinician.
 When making your appointment, simply indicate the matter is of a personal or confidential nature, and no further information will be required.